learn-co-curriculum/using-real-developer-tools-github-ghe-compat/README.md

 "Integrated Development Environment."
 We promise, getting it setup is simple.
 It's worth taking a moment to breathe a deep breath before you encounter the IDE.

-<p class='util--hide'>View <a href='https://learn.co/lessons/using-real-developer-tools-github'>Using Real Developer Tools: GitHub</a> on Learn.co and start learning to code for free.</p>